Blessing of the Grounds

 Houck Medford | NC, United States

-Their shelter was a brush arbor constructed in a dense grove of trees, which provided cover from the hot summer sun and predictable late afternoon summer showers.
+Their shelter was a brush arbor constructed in a dense grove of trees, which provided cover from the hot summer sun and from predictable late-afternoon summer showers.

 They camped out one night, probably more.
 They cooked over open fires.
 Chants, spiritual songs, and the praising rhetoric of itinerant preachers were the sounds that enveloped their first camp meeting.

-This practice persisted for over 150 years every year except for three - two years from COVID and one year from polio.
+This practice persisted for over 150 years, except for three years: two from COVID and one from polio.

-The story of the Tucker’s Grove Camp Meeting Ground has only now been exhaustively documented..
+The story of the Tucker’s Grove Camp Meeting Ground, a National Register landmark, has only now been exhaustively recorded by documentarian Houck Medford.

 Content loading...